nfogh/qconn-extension/README.md

 The process explorer is available in the explorer view once the extension is loaded.

 ### QNX filesystem provider

 ![Filesystem provider](resources/images/filesystemprovider.png)

 You can connect to the QNX target file system by running the command "Connect to QNX filesystem".

+### QNX filesystem explorer

+For the ones that don't want to add the QNX filesystem to their workspace, one can do most file operations using the QNX file explorer located beneath the regular vscode file explorer.
+The QNX file explorer tries to mimic the regular VSCode filesystem explorer, but because of limitations in the VSCode API, some features are not available, especially drag-and-drop is not supported.

+### Context menu additions

+The VSCode filesystem explorer context menu is extended with a "Copy file to QNX target", which will copy the selected file to some directory on the QNX target.

 ### QNX terminal

 ![Process explorer](resources/images/terminal.png)

 You can spawn a QNX root prompt by running the command "Create QNX terminal"